jnousi/ST-GP4AO/README.md

 We have prepared Jupyter-notebooks files that generate the results of different sections.

-Files "prediction_8x8" and "prediction_40x40" provide code for the results in the subsection "Wavefront prediction and noise reduction."
-The paper results are done with a 40x40 system, while we added the 8x8 for convenience since computing the 40x40 system takes 32GB of RAM.

-File "Anti-aliasing" includes codes for the "Anti-aliasing"-subsection.
+The basic usages of the codes can be studied with the files "prediction_8x8" and "prediction_40x40", as well as, file "Anti-aliasing" includes codes for the "Anti-aliasing"-subsection.

-The Bayes utility experiment can be found in the folder "bayes_utility".
+The more memory demanding and complicated reslts of the paper are in the folder article files.

 The repository is under development, and updates (such as creating the system matrices) are expected.